Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Seahawks stats and trends

-- Seattle has seven wins against the spread in 13 games this year.
+- In Seattle's 13 games this year, it has seven wins against the spread.

-- The Seahawks covered the spread in their only game when underdogs by 5.5 points or more.
+- The Seahawks have always covered the spread this season when underdogs by 4.5 points or more.

-- Seattle's games this season have gone over the point total in 30.8% of its opportunities (four times in 13 games with a set point total).
+- Seattle has eclipsed the over/under in 30.8% of its opportunities this season (four times in 13 games with a set point total).

-- Seattle is 2-3 against the spread and 2-3 overall when the team piles up over 347.1 yards.
+- Seattle is 2-3 against the spread and 2-3 overall when the team amasses more than 347.1 yards.

-- This season the Seahawks have 10 turnovers, nine fewer than the Rams have takeaways (19).
+- This year the Seahawks have 10 turnovers, nine fewer than the Rams have takeaways (19).

 Home and road insights

-- This year, in six home games, Los Angeles has hit the over three times.
+- This year, Los Angeles has hit the over in three of six games at home.

-- In away games, Seattle is 4-3 against the spread, and 3-4 overall.
+- In away games, Seattle is 3-4 overall and 4-3 against the spread.

-- On the road, the Seahawks are unbeaten ATS (1-0) as 5.5-point underdogs or more.
+- The Seahawks are unbeaten ATS (1-0) as 4.5-point underdogs or more on the road.

-- In seven road games this year, Seattle has hit the over twice.
+- Seattle has gone over the total twice in seven away games this season.

 Powered by Data Skrive.